Guedes Rifle

-The Guedes (pronounced Gwedesh) also called the Guedes M1885 is a breech-loading single-shot rifle with a lever action that was designed for use by the Portuguese Army.
+The Guedes, also called the Guedes M1885 is a breech-loading single-shot rifle with a lever action that was designed for use by the Portuguese Army.
 Instead the Portuguese adopted the Kropatschek rifle rendering the Guedes obsolete.
 The Guedes rifle was sold en-masse to several of the Boer Republics and was heavily used during the Second Boer War.

 Overview

 During the mid-late 19th-Century many European powers were designing and changing the format of their outdated percussion cap rifles to the newly developed self-contained metallic breechloading cartridge system.
 The Guedes rifle was invented by Luiz Fausto de Castro Guedes Dias, a Second lieutenant in the 10th “Caçadores” Regiment (10º Regimento de Caçadores) around 1880.
 The Guedes rifle is very similar in both design and operation as the Martini–Henry Mk II, its English counterpart.
 The Guedes rifle is chambered in 8x60mmR Guedes, a smaller, faster, and flatter caliber than the .577/450 Martini–Henry.
 The Guedes rifle was the first of its kind to implement a small caliber smokeless bottle-necked cartridge, beating the French Lebel Model 1886 rifle by only a few months.

 Feedback on Guedes' rifle design was positive and he continued development on the breechloading rifle from 1882-1883.
 In 1884 Guedes was sent by the Portuguese War Ministry to study in Steyr and possibly have the rifle produced in Austria-Hungary.
 In February, 1885 Guedes tested his current rifle design at the Vendas Novas rifle range in the presence of an evaluation committee which approved of its design.
 In October, 1885 the Portuguese War Ministry ordered 9,000 of Guedes's carbines and 6,000 rifles for the Portuguese military on a contract with Österreichische Waffenfabriks-Gesellschaft (OEWG).
 The Guedes would ultimately be rejected by the Portuguese military as other countries were already adopting bolt-action rifles, rendering the single-shot Guedes rifle obsolete.
 The Portuguese military ultimately adopted the M1886 Kropatschek Rifle.